-Delicately refreshing, this Pak Choy Salad is super easy to make.
-Toss together crunchy raw pak choy, apple and cucumber with Asian herbs for a delectable texture.
+Whip up in less than 15 minutes, toss together crunchy raw pak choy, apple and cucumber with Asian herbs for an easy Pak Choy Salad.
 Then finish with a punchy coriander lime dressing to deliver a healthy salad full of flavour and deliciousness.

 Why You’ll Love This Salad